sikuli/sikuli/docs/source/region.rst

 		:py:meth:`Region.find`) or the specified amount of time has elapsed.
 At least one find operation is performed, even if 0 seconds is specified.)

+		**Side Effects** same as with :py:meth:`Region.find`.

+		Note: You may adjust the scan rate (how often a search during the wait takes place) by setting :py:attr:`Settings.WaitScanRate` appropriately.

 	.. py:method:: waitVanish(PS, [seconds])

 		Wait until the give pattern *PS* in the region vanishes.